 - Preferred stockholder: Here, the stockholders have fixed dividend, mostly larger than the common stockholder, and are paid before common stockholders.
 The stockholders do not have the voting right.
 Preferred stockholder is usually for those investors who are looking to generate annual investment income.

-The above mentioned is the concept, that is elucidated in detail about ‘How to become a Stock Holder?’ for the Commerce students.
+The above mentioned is the concept, that is elucidated in detail about ‘What is a Stockholder?’ for the Commerce students.
 To know more, stay tuned to BYJU’S.